nklein/track-best/README.md

   at the time of insertion.
 * More importantly, I make no guarantee that this order will be preserved across releases.
-You should not depend on particular behavior when `:KEEP` is greater than one.
+You should not depend on particular behavior when `:KEEP` is greater than one and ':KEEP-TIES' is NIL.